Yuiry-IV/CarND-LaneLines-P1/writeup_yiv.md

 ### 1. My pipeline description.

-My pipeline consisted of 10 steps.
+My pipeline consisted of 10 steps:
 1. Set region of interests to from 0.6 to 0.92 of heigth and form 0.1 to 0.9 of width of original image, also i've extended top of region of interests by 40 pixels:

 ``
     w = in_image.shape[1]
     h = in_image.shape[0]